 Specific requirements for graduation in the major field are listed under the departmental headings in the section describing the program of instruction.
-Candidates for graduation from Clearwater Christian College must have earned 128 credits with a grade point average of at least 2.00 and with no grade lower than a C in his major field.
+Candidates for graduation from Clearwater Christian College must have earned 128 credits with a grade point average of at least 2.00 and with no grade lower than a C in major course requirements or required in his chosen major.
 Satisfactory performance on Graduate Record Examination (GRE) Aptitude Test is a prerequisite to graduation (see page 22).